Stillness and touch, not technique

 A space where you can pause, take a breath, and simply be.
 Without judgment, without rush, at your own pace.

-I see people holistically, body, mind, and emotions as one system.
+I see people holistically.
+Body, mind, and emotions are one system.
 Before I could support others, I had to face my own history held in the body.
-I went through different therapeutic and spiritual paths, and through years of meditation, but it was bodywork that finally let me come back to myself in a way I had not known before.
+I walked my own path of working with myself and with the body, which finally let me come back to myself in a way I had not known before.
 I came to understand that the body carries not only the traces of difficult experiences but also a deep wisdom of its own and a capacity for self-regeneration.

 I am in the final phase of certification at the European Centre for Therapy, the first school of biodynamic craniosacral therapy in Poland.
 The programme spans over a year of intensive study, a minimum of 150 practice sessions, and continuous development through advanced training.